roboticaml/roboticaml.github.io/posts/empower-the-people-you-trust.md

+---
+title: Empower the People You Trust Most
+layout: posts
+---

 # Empower the People You Trust Most

 Your organisation, like ours, is precious.
 Handing over the keys to consultants so they can take it for a diagnostic spin around the block is daunting, and so is granting them the power to install machines that will make the decisions to lead and operate your business.